belle2/basf2/online_book/fundamentals/hep_analyses.rst

    it is better to re-run the tracking before doing it, since if a track originates not in the IP, it will cross less material than expected and the multiple scattering corrections must be updated.

-.. admonition:: Key points
-    :class: key-points

-    * You know where to find the Belle II TDR, "The Physics of the B factories", and "The Belle II physics book".

 .. topic:: Author(s) of this lesson